-- 1. Brief description of the arrangement between parties, - 2.
-Software control process used by the parties (including the grantee and specific third parties) to ensure that reasonable safeguards are in place to ensure that the device cannot be modified by unauthorized parties, - 3.
-An attestation from the grantee indicating that they continue to be the responsible party to ensure compliance. - d) Adding new line items on the Form 731 is allowed under a Class II permissive change.
-Additional data rates (both higher and lower rates) under existing modulations that are consistent with a Form 731 line item / emission designator may be either a Class I or Class II PC, depending on emissions.
-A Class II permissive change is required if degradation occurs; if no degradation occurs a Class I permissive change is acceptable. - e) A Class II permissive change for a device with a decrease in output power, or with a different field strength, is allowed under the following conditions: - i.
-The maximum output power rating of the original authorization does not change. - ii.
-There is no design change that increases or decreases the output power.
-A decrease in the power setting configuration is acceptable. - iii.
-In no case, may a power limit be exceeded. - f) An increase in maximum output power requires a new FCC ID per Section 2.1043.
+- b) Software control process used by the parties (including the grantee and specific third-parties) to ensure that reasonable safeguards are in place to ensure that the device cannot be modified by unauthorized parties, - c) An attestation from the grantee indicating that they continue to be the responsible party to ensure compliance. - E. Adding new line items on the Form 731 is allowed under a Class II permissive change.
+Similarly, it may be necessary to add new emission designators or equipment classes as a result of rule changes.
+All such changes must be performed by software only.
+Additional data rates (both higher and lower rates) under existing modulations that are consistent with a Form 731 line item / emission designator may be either a Class I or Class II permissive change, depending on emissions.
+A Class II permissive change is required if degradation occurs; if no degradation occurs a Class I permissive change is acceptable. - F. A Class II permissive change for a device with a decrease in output power, or with a different field strength, is allowed under the following conditions: - 1) The maximum output power rating of the original authorization does not change. - 2) There is no design change that increases or decreases the output power.
+A decrease in the power setting configuration is acceptable. - 3) In no case, may a power limit be exceeded. - G. An increase in maximum output power requires a new grant of certification (FCC ID) per § 2.1043.
 This includes an increase in conducted output power and/or radiated power listed on the grant.
-However, if a Class II permissive change is to add a new frequency band subject to new technical requirements (i.e. in the case of a change in the FCC rules), an increase in power is permitted subject to the new technical requirements.
-For instance, a Class II permissive change to allow a UNII device to operate in a newly defined UNII frequency band, subject to a higher output power limit, is acceptable.
+However, if a Class II permissive change is to add a new frequency band subject to new technical requirements (i.e., in the case of a change in the FCC rules), an increase in power is permitted subject to the new technical requirements as long as such changes are performed by software and do not require any hardware changes.
+For instance, a Class II permissive change to allow a U-NII device to operate in a newly defined U-NII frequency band, subject to a higher output power limit, is acceptable (§ 15.407), or adding new frequency bands of operation to wireless microphones operating under Part 74 rules.
+The filing for equipment authorization must include a complete test report demonstrating compliance with the new rules.
+The filing may also require a change in equipment class associated with the new rules.